Ekuo79/HT-Assessment-Tool/README.md

 Then, paste the answer chatgpt gave into content , adjust the features to what is actually present, and adjust the total points.

 Try to make a variety of different trainings with various point totals.
-For example, make a trainings with around 1000 words, 2000 words and ones with around 3000-5000 words.
+For example, make trainings with around 1000 words, 2000 words and ones with around 3000-5000 words.

 ## Setup Instructions